That tweet you just sent could help predict a flu outbreak

-Individually our everyday smartphone and social media use might seem frivolous.
-But collectively we're producing heaps of new data that researchers can use to track disease outbreaks in real-time, predict earthquakes, and even prevent suicides.
+Whether it's googling flu symptoms, tweeting about our moods, or refreshing weather apps, our everyday smartphone and social media use might seem frivolous.
+But it may just solve some of the world's biggest problems.

+Collectively we're producing heaps of data that researchers can use to track disease outbreaks in real-time, predict earthquakes, and even prevent suicides.

 Tweeting an Outbreak